spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 .. code-block:: console

-  $ spack repo add --scope=defaults tutorial var/spack/repos/tutorial
+  $ spack repo add --scope=site tutorial var/spack/repos/tutorial

 If you are using the tutorial docker image, all dependency packages will have been installed.
 Otherwise, to install these packages you can use